List of articles № 16

 Securing a dog while traveling in a vehicle protects the animal, the driver, and any passengers.
 An unrestrained canine can become a projectile during sudden braking or a collision, causing severe injuries to itself and to occupants.
 Legal statutes in many jurisdictions classify an unsecured pet as a traffic violation, exposing owners to fines or liability for damages..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to care for a dog's teeth to avoid extractions in old age.
+Instruction: how to provide first aid for a dog's cut.

 Instruction: how to protect a dog from heatstroke in the summer.